CangyuanLi/scrape_linkedin/README.md

+All credentials are fake, and are merely examples.

 A module to scrape and parse LinkedIn.
 LinkedinCrawler handles the web scraping, and LinkedinParser extracts relevant information from the returned HTML.

 The crawler is initiated using